 Download PDF version formatted for print:

-Section 164.512 addresses the uses and disclosures for which consent, an authorization, or an opportunity to agree or object is not required.
-Section 164.512(a)permits disclosures that are required by law.
+HIPAA Privacy Rule, specifically 45 CFR1 §164.512, addresses the uses and disclosures for which an authorization or an opportunity to agree or object is not required.
+Specifically:

-Section 164.512(b) permits a covered entity to disclose protected health information for the public health activities and purposes described in the paragraph.
-The activities and purposes include:
+- Section 164.512(b) permits a covered entity to disclose PHI for the public health activities and purposes described in the following paragraph.
+These include disclosures to:

-"(i) A public health authority that is authorized by law to collect or receive such information for the purpose of preventing or controlling disease, injury, or disability, including but not limited to, the reporting of disease, injury, vital events such as birth or death, and the conduct of public health surveillance, public health investigations, and public health interventions; or, at the direction of a public health authority, to an official of a foreign government agency that is acting in collaboration with a public health authority.”
+"(i) A public health authority that is authorized by law to collect or receive such information for the purpose of preventing or controlling disease, injury, or disability, including but not limited to, the reporting of disease, injury, vital events such as birth or death, and the conduct of public health surveillance, public health investigations, and public health interventions."

 Under HIPAA, MDH is a public health authority.
 Specifically, 45 CFR 164.50, defines a public health authority as:

 "an agency or authority of the United States, a State, a territory, a political subdivision of a State or territory, or an Indian tribe, or a person or entity acting under a grant of authority from or contract with such public agency, including the employees or agents of such public agency or its contractors or persons or entities to whom it has granted authority, that is responsible for public health matters as part of its official mandate."

 In summary, since MIIC is a public health service operated by a public health authority that is authorized by law to collect immunization data,3 disclosing immunization data to MIIC is allowed without patient authorization.

 1 CFR is the Code of Federal Regulations.

 3 Minn.
 Stat. §144.3351, Minnesota Immunization Data Sharing Law.